Lsrodrig/lsrodrig.github.io/docs/README.md

 * [Waves and Optics]{:.heading.flip-title} --- Standard Waves and Optics Course for Engineers.

-* [Fundamental Physics]{:.heading.flip-title} --- Standard Fundamental Physics Course for Engineers and other Scientist.
+* [Fundamental Physics]{:.heading.flip-title} --- Standard Fundamental Physics Course for Engineers and other Scientists.

 ## Using Hydejack